libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 ## Cross version support

-The improved muxer selection approach MUST be inter-operable with pervious libp2p versions.
+The improved muxer selection approach MUST be inter-operable with pervious libp2p versions which do not support this improved approach.

+### TLS case

-In the current implementation of libp2p, the "NextProtos" field is populated with a key "libp2p" so that the client and server alwways find that to be the mutal protocol.
+In the current version of libp2p, the "NextProtos" field is populated with a key "libp2p".
+By appending the key of "libp2p" to the end of the supported muxer list, the TLS handshaking process is not broken when peers run different versions of libp2p, because the minimum overlap of the peer's NextProtos sets is always satisfied.
+When one peer runs the old version and the other peer runs the version that supports this feature, the negotiated protocol is "libp2p".

+In the case "libp2p" is the result of TLS ALPN, an empty result MUST be returned to the upgrade process to indicate that no muxer was selected.
+And the upgrade process MUST fall back to the multistream-selection protocol to to negotiate the muxer to be selected.

+### Noise case

+The existing version of libp2p Noise handshake carries empty early data.
+When a version that supports this feature talks to an older version which does not support this feature, the muxer selection process on the new version runs against an empty string and will return empty muxer selection result.

+In the case an empty muxer selection result is returned, the upgrade process MUST fall back to the multistream-selection protocol to select the muxer.

 ## Security

+The muxer list carried in TLS NextProtos field is part of the ClientHello message which is not encrypted.
+This feature will expose the supported muxers in plain text, but this is not an weakening of securiy posture.
 ## Protocol coupling

 [#426]: https://github.com/libp2p/specs/issues/426